-Both policies cover damage to the structure caused by a flood.
-A flood is defined as general or temporary condition of partial or complete inundation of two or more acres of normally dry land or of two or more properties from overflow of inland or tidal waters; unusual and rapid accumulation or runoff of surface waters from any source; mudflow.
-The maximum coverage is $250,000 for a detached house and $250,000 per unit in a multi-unit building.
+Zooming in on the RCBAP flood policy, its purpose is to safeguard the interests of condominium unit owners.
+It offers coverage for structural harm caused by flooding, a scenario defined as a general or temporary state of partial or complete inundation of normally dry land or multiple properties.
+This encompasses overflow from inland or tidal waters, along with the rapid accumulation or runoff of surface waters from any source, including mudflow.
+Notably, the coverage ceiling is $250,000 per unit in a multi-unit building.